Solar panels line the Yosemite Adminstrative Building

 Like most parks these days, Yosemite is working hard to integrate energy efficient practices into their operations.
 From publishing sustainability newsletters, to installing the largest photovoltaic project within he Pacific West Region, to DNC Parks & Resorts at Yosemite remodeling the Village Store - Yosemite is raising the bar while reducing their impact.
 And most importantly, Yosemite is making it a priority to share their work with others!

-Yosemite Sustainability Quarterly highlights best practices, showcases relevant projects, and catalogues the park's "green" accomplishments.
+This publication highlights best practices, showcases relevant projects, and catalogs the park's "green" accomplishments.
 Readers learn about opportunities to engage in mass transit, recycling, reducing light pollution, among others.

 - Energy efficient refrigeration was installed - equivalent of removing 8-10 vehicles off the road annually.